rrcobb/blog/src/pages/posts/2019-09-07-identifying-student-misconceptions-of-programming-2010.md

 ## Conclusion

-- Cataloguing errors and developing a concept inventory seems like a great idea.
+Cataloguing errors and developing a concept inventory seems like a great idea.
 This process for developing it seems like a valuable way of doing it.
 More teachers of more classes should develop concept inventories and diagnostic assessments, so that they can use them in the classroom to locate the common areas of confusion among their students.

+It's also great to see CS Education researchers taking a page from other science teachers.
+There's a lot that teachers know about teaching (duh), and it's encouraging to see this kind of tools-and-techniques level cross-pollination.

-- OO programming and thinking about the computers' memory are hard, and I doubt their importance when first learning syntax and semantics.
-They seem like discrete concepts that can be introduced later, instead of confusing the issue when trying to learn how to accomplish tasks with while loops.
+Object Oriented programming and thinking about the computers' memory are hard, and I am personally suspicious of their importance when first learning CS syntax and semantics.
+They seem like discrete concepts that can be introduced later.
+Teaching them in CS1 means overloading and confusing students who are trying to learn how to accomplish simple tasks with while loops.
+This is really more of a general criticism of the structure and sequencing of CS1 courses, and explored more in the review of